WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Simple Features</center>
 {{<br size="3">}}

-{{<a "https://en.wikipedia.org/wiki/Simple_Features" "Simple Features">}}—defined by the {{<a "https://en.wikipedia.org/wiki/Open_Geospatial_Consortium" "Open Geospatial Consortium (OGC)">}} & formalized by {{<a "https://en.wikipedia.org/wiki/International_Organization_for_Standardization" "ISO">}}—is a set of standards now used by most GIS libraries.
+{{<a "https://en.wikipedia.org/wiki/Simple_Features" "Simple Features">}}—defined by the {{<a "https://en.wikipedia.org/wiki/Open_Geospatial_Consortium" "Open Geospatial Consortium (OGC)">}} & formalized by {{<a "https://en.wikipedia.org/wiki/International_Organization_for_Standardization" "ISO">}}—is a set of standards now used by most GIS libraries
 {{<br size="1">}}

-{{<a "https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry" "Well-known text (WKT)">}} is a markup language for representing vector geometry objects according to those standards.
+{{<a "https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry" "Well-known text (WKT)">}} is a markup language for representing vector geometry objects according to those standards
 {{<br size="1">}}

-A compact computer version also exists—well-known binary (WKB)—used by spatial databases.
+A compact computer version also exists—well-known binary (WKB)—used by spatial databases
 {{<br size="4">}}

-The package **sp** predates Simple Features.
+The package **sp** predates Simple Features
 {{<br size="1">}}

-**sf**—launched in 2016—implements these standards in R in the form of sf objects: data.frames (or tibbles) containing the attributes, extended by sfc objects or simple feature geometries list-columns.
+**sf**—launched in 2016—implements these standards in R in the form of sf objects: data.frames (or tibbles) containing the attributes, extended by sfc objects or simple feature geometries list-columns

 ---